 The dashboard, server, and supporting tooling that runs around your features.

-board— Show the Kanban board (or list view)server— Manage the Aigon dashboard serverconfig— Read and write global/project configproxy— Manage the optional.localhostproxyproxy-setup— Inspect local proxy setupdev-server— Manage app dev servers (start, stop, logs)status— Show repo status across all workflowsagent-status— Per-agent status signals (used by hooks)sessions-close— Kill all agent sessions for an IDsession-list— List all live Aigon-managed tmux sessionstoken-window— Nudge sessions to align rolling provider usage windowsrepair— Repair safe drift without resetting worknext— Suggest the most likely next workflow actioninsights— Pro analytics: cost, quality, trends- Aigon Sync (Pro) —
+board— Show the Kanban board (or list view)storage— Manage SpecStore local/git-branch storage, sync, doctor, report, and conversionspec-layout— Inspect or migrate durable spec-file locationsspec-view— Inspect or regenerate generated lifecycle linksserver— Manage the Aigon dashboard serverpreview— Launch an isolated worktree dashboard (optional--sandboxfor write-heavy backend changes)config— Read and write global/project configproxy— Manage the optional.localhostproxyproxy-setup— Inspect local proxy setupdev-server— Manage app dev servers (start, stop, logs)status— Show repo status across all workflowsagent-status— Per-agent status signals (used by hooks)sessions-close— Kill all agent sessions for an IDsession-list— List all live Aigon-managed tmux sessionstoken-window— Nudge sessions to align rolling provider usage windowsrepair— Repair safe drift without resetting worknext— Suggest the most likely next workflow actioninsights— Analytics: cost, quality, trends- Aigon Sync —

-aigon backup/aigon vaultand dashboard Settings → Aigon Sync; see the Aigon Sync guide (CLI reference ships in@senlabsai/aigon-pro) deploy— Deploy a feature previewhelp— Show available commands
+aigon backup/aigon vaultand dashboard Settings → Aigon Sync; see the Aigon Sync guide deploy— Deploy a feature previewhelp— Show available commands

 Conventions

-- Slash form — every workflow command is also a slash command inside Claude Code, Gemini, Codex, and Cursor:
+- Slash form — every workflow command is also invocable from inside an agent session.
+The prefix depends on the agent:

 afcforfeature-create,arsforresearch-start,abforboard).
 See each command page for its shortcut. - IDs vs names — most commands accept either the numeric feature ID (